dvsa/mot-docs/source/documentation/testing/testing.md

 # Testing

 The first activity that happens before the sprint starts is to create manual test cases for the stories coming into the sprint.
 Not all of the stories requires written test cases, for example, layout changes, simple stories with well defined acceptance criteria and some of the defects won’t require test cases.
 These test cases can be in the form of actual test cases or mind maps depending on the team's preferences.
 That usually happens prior to the sprint start or sprint planning at the latest.
 Scope of the test cases contains both negative and positive scenarios.
 Besides the obvious scenarios they aim to cover all edge cases identified after analysis during the grooming sessions and investigation performed by Quality Assistance.
-These test cases or mind maps are then attached to the particular stories in jira.
+These test cases or mind maps are then attached to the particular stories in [Jira](https://www.atlassian.com/software/jira).

 During the sprint the following QA activities take place:

 * Manual testing
 * Automated testing
 * Non functional testing